yaxan/Naruto_Handsign_Classification/README.md

 ## Models

 MobileNetV2, ResNet50, VGG16, and InceptionV3 models were chosen for the classification task.
-Out of the four models, VGG16 performed the best at an accuracy of **90%** and up for the test dataset as well as a minimum accuracy of **83.33%** for the live demo.
+Out of the four models, VGG16 performed the best at an accuracy of **93.60%** for the test dataset as well as a minimum accuracy of **83.33%** for the live demo.

 See links below for details of the four models.
 1. [MobileNetV2](https://keras.io/api/applications/mobilenet/)